Mixed Breed Dogs

 About the Golden Shepherd

-The Golden Shepherd is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Golden Shepherd is best matched with experienced owners.
+The Golden Shepherd is a cross between the Golden Retriever and German Shepherd Dog.
+The Golden Shepherd is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Golden Shepherd is best matched with experienced owners.
 Typically standing 20 to 26 inches and weighing 55 to 85 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Golden Shepherd brings a distinct combination of traits that sets it apart.
 The Golden Shepherd is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Golden Shepherd loves being close to its people and forms strong bonds with every member of the household.